mhindery/dj-compression-middleware/README.rst

 ------------

 1. Clone this repository (``git clone ...``)
-2. Create a virtualenv
-3. Install package dependencies: ``pip install --upgrade -r requirements_dev.txt``
+2. Setup an environment using uv: ``uv sync --python-preference only-managed --python 3.12 --frozen --compile-bytecode --all-extras --group dev --group tests --group pages``
-4. Change some code
+3. Change some code
-5. Run the tests: in the project root simply execute ``pytest``, and afterwards preferably ``tox`` to test the full test matrix.
-Consider installing as many supported interpreters as possible (having them in your ``PATH`` is often sufficient).
+4. Run the tests: in the project root simply execute ``uv run pytest``
-6. Submit a pull request and check for any errors reported by the Continuous Integration service.
+5. Submit a pull request and check for any errors reported by the Continuous Integration service.

 License
 -------